CodeShayk/Schemio/DeveloperGuide.md

 >    }
 >```

 ii.
-Child Query

-To define a `child` or `dependant` query which is usually configured as child at level below the root query to query, derive from `BaseQuery<TQueryParameter, TQueryResult>`
+Child Query - In `child` mode, which is a query configured usually at level below any parent query, the query parameter can be resolved using the `IQueryResult`  query result of the `parent` query.
-* `TQueryParameter` is basically the class that holds the `inputs` required by the child query for execution.
-It is an implementation of `IQueryParameter` type.
-* `TQueryResult` is the result that will be returned by executing the child query.
-It is an implementation of `IQueryResult` type.

-Similar to Root query, the query parameter of child query needs to be resolved before executing with QueryEngine.
+IDataContext parameter passed to data provider class is also available.

-In `child` mode, the query parameter is resolved using the `query result` of the `parent` query.
-You can have a maximum of `5` levels of query nestings.
+Note: You can have a maximum of `5` levels of query nestings.

 > See example `CustomerCommunicationQuery` implemented to be configured and run as child or nested query to customer query below.
 Please see `CustomerSchema` definition above for parent/child configuration setup.
 >```